kahalewai/agbac/readme.md

 AGBAC is an open initiative.
 If the specification can be ehnanced and strengthened, we support this.
 The project welcomes:
 * Feedback on the specification (enhance, reiterate)
-* Additional AGBAC-Min vendor profile requests (just ask)
+* Additional Dual Auth vendor profile requests (just ask)
 * Reference implementations (please share)
 * Policy models and tooling (let's collaborate)
 * Threat analysis and security reviews (please share)